 Berea is a medium-sized city located in the state of Ohio.
 With a population of 18,609 people and six constituent neighborhoods, Berea is the 96th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Berea is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Berea is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Berea who work in office and administrative support (16.74%), sales jobs (10.74%), and management occupations (10.02%).
+Unlike some cities, Berea isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Berea are a mix of both white- and blue-collar jobs.
+Overall, Berea is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Berea who work in office and administrative support (12.94%), sales jobs (10.50%), and management occupations (9.25%).

 Also of interest is that Berea has more people living here who work in computers and math than 95% of the places in the US.

+Berea is a somewhat ethnically-diverse city.
 The people who call Berea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berea include Irish, Italian, English, and Polish.
+Important ancestries of people in Berea include German, Irish, English, Polish, and Italian.

 The most common language spoken in Berea is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.